rlane/Oort-legacy/README.md

 ### AI

+Every ship in the game is controlled by a Lua program that calls functions provided by RISC to thrust, fire, etc. Each ship is given a timeslice per tick and preempted when its time is up.
+Execution resumes where it left off on the next tick.
+The ships run in independent Lua VMs and do not share any data.
+All coordination must be accomplished using ship orders and the radio.

-The best reference for the AI is currently the Lua files in the examples/ directory.
+The best reference for the RISC API is currently the Lua files in the examples/ directory.
+A summary of the API is given below.

+#### RISC API

+- position()

+- velocity()

+- team()

+- thrust(angle, force)

+- fire(name, angle)

+- sensor\_contacts()

+- sensor\_contact(id)

+- send(msg)

+- recv()

+- spawn(class, filename, orders)

+- yield()

+- explode()

+- debug\_line(x1, y1, x2, y2)

+- clear\_debug\_lines()

 ### Ships